NLnetLabs/routinator/source/http-service.rst

 :ref:`monitoring <doc_routinator_monitoring>` and :ref:`logging
 <doc_routinator_logging>` endpoints.

-The server is not enabled by default for security reasons, nor does it have a default host or port.
+The HTTP server is not enabled by default for security reasons, nor does it have a default host or port.
 This service is intended to run on your internal network and doesn't offer HTTPS natively.
 If this is a requirement, you can for example run Routinator behind a :ref:`reverse proxy <doc_routinator_reverse_proxy>`.